paulshreya/Face_Detection/README.md

 # Face_Detection

-This is our final year project which is used to detect faces using Deep Learning
+This is our final year project which is used to detect faces using Deep Learning.